camkol/SassBarChart/readme.md

 ## Notes

--Attempted resizing bars, but at first wouldnt make sense to have so many on mobile in reallife.
+- Attempted resizing bars, but at first wouldnt make sense to have so many on mobile in reallife.